A Critical Evaluation of Schellenberg’s Divine Hiddenness Argument Based on Avicenna’s Ontological and Epistemological Foundations

 چکیده

-Atheists have constantly propounded arguments against the existence of God and have challenged theists’ claims.
-In this midst, John L. Schellenberg has posed an argument entitled “divine hiddenness” which is prominently attended by philosophers of religion.
-Therefore, the subject of this paper is to critique and examine this argument based on the ontological foundations of Avicenna, one of the greatest theist philosophers and prominent figures in Islamic philosophy The methodology of this article is documentary-analytical, based on an ontological examination of the rational possibility of connection and the occurrence of connection with the transcendent through religious and mystical experiences.
-It will be illustrated through the conducted inspection that not only do Avicenna’s ontological foundations endorse the possibility of relation through these experiences but also, based on the contexture of logical argumentations and the certainty of mutawātirs (things reported by significant number of narrators), the occurrence of relation with the transcendent is certain and reliable and hence, divine hiddenness and in turn atheism are refuted.
+Atheists have long advanced arguments against the existence of God, challenging the claims of theists.
+Among these, John L. Schellenberg has proposed an argument known as “divine hiddenness,” which has garnered significant attention from philosophers of religion.
+Therefore, the subject of this paper is to critique and examine this argument based on the ontological foundations of Avicenna, one of the greatest theist philosophers and prominent figures in Islamic philosophy.
+The methodology of this article is descriptive-analytical, based on an ontological examination of the rational possibility of connection and the occurrence of connection with the transcendent through religious and mystical experiences.
+Through a careful examination, it will be demonstrated that Avicenna’s ontological foundations not only support the possibility of relational experiences with the divine but also, when considered within the framework of logical argumentation and the epistemological certainty of mutawātirāt (mass-transmitted hadith), establish the reliability and certainty of such transcendent relations.
+Consequently, the argument from divine hiddenness—and by extension, atheism—is effectively refuted.

 کلیدواژهها